 Mark in pencil/pen all the major hubs on the map – these will become the 'nodes' (stations) on your tube map.
 Include residential areas, business areas, schools, universities, hospitals etc – any places that people travel to.
 Places like schools and business areas are particularly important because you can get parents/teachers/business owners to support your map once it is created.

 Remember – you are mapping where people would like to cycle for utility journeys, as well as where people currently cycle.
 So when creating your network, think about what a family with young children would want, not what a foolhardy veteran cyclist would want.

 To help you find places, search in Google maps (eg: 'schools') and it will shows you all the schools in the area.

 Once you have placed your nodes, get a highlighter pen and join them up using the most direct routes possible.
 This will invariably follow the main road network, though you also want to include some orbital routes which may follow quieter streets.

-Once you have drawn a network you are content with, you can take to the online template.
+Once you have drawn a network you are content with, you can take it to the online template.
 Remember, it doesn’t have to be perfect at this point – you may find your routes and nodes change quite frequently in the early stages of development.

 Some groups have done research to inform their map.
 This could be done by calling a meeting of local cyclists/campaigners and gathering thoughts.
-You could also canvass local people – ask families, local cyclists etc. You could create an online survey.
+You could also canvass local people – ask families, local cyclists, etc. You could also create an online survey.